chinapedia/wikipedia.abstract.en/Page/Fiddle.md

     -   Athabaskan fiddling of the Interior Alaska.
     -   Midwestern fiddling, highly influenced by Scandinavian music.
     -   Ozarks fiddling, faster and crisper bowing than Appalachia.
-    -   Texas fiddling, with influences from Mexican fiddling and an emphasis on competitive playing.Kenny_Baker-fiddle.jpg]]
+    -   Texas fiddling, with influences from Mexican fiddling and an emphasis on competitive playing.]]
     -   New England fiddling, with strong influences from Québécois/French Canadian and British repertoires.
     -   Northwest fiddling, with influences from both Ozark and Midwestern fiddle styles, though with a strong emphasis on competitive playing like Texas fiddling.